-Large cap vs small cap values above has changed over time due to the growth of stocks.
-A big-cap stock in the ‘80s is considered a small-cap stock today.
+Large-cap vs. small-cap values above have changed over time due to the growth of stocks.
+A big-cap stock in the ’80s is considered a small-cap stock today.

 Smaller stocks have the potential to grow and fall at a much faster pace than larger ones.
 In fact, with increased volatility comes more risk.

 They’re not necessarily at the start-up phase of the business.
-Most small-cap stocks have been in business for a long time and their brand is well recognized.
+Most small-cap stocks have long been in business, and their brand is well recognized.

-Let’s take AMC Entertainment Holdings Inc (NYSE: AMC) as an example.
-They are a multinational movie theatre chain that has been around for decades.
+Take AMC Entertainment Holdings Inc (NYSE: AMC) as an example.
+They are a multinational movie theater chain that has been around for decades.

-Larger-cap stocks may grow at a slower pace, but they tend to be more stable.
+Larger-cap stocks may grow slower, but they tend to be more stable.
 They are also likelier to pay dividends.
 Smaller-cap stocks usually earn fewer profits and aren’t able to pay their shareholders quarterly.
 It’s more reasonable to keep the funds to expand the business and please the shareholders in the future.

 Blue Chip Stocks

 Blue-chip stocks are known to be historically solid multinational companies from different industries.
 They’ve had consistently strong earnings, financials, and leadership.
-Oftentimes, they pay dividends.
+Often, they pay dividends.
 Today, reliable blue-chip stocks include the following:

 We can’t put a blanket over all big-cap stocks.
 They are not bulletproof and can fall.
 Meta Platforms Inc (NASDAQ: FB) recently recorded the biggest single-day loss in market history.
 FB is a mega-cap stock that lost over $200B in one day on Friday, February 4th.
 That was a 25% decline.
-This is also part of a loss of almost 40% over the last 6 months.
+This loss was almost 40% over the last six months.

 Another unforgettable example is Enron.
 The ex-energy giant filed for bankruptcy in December 2001 for over $60B.
 The company’s management used fraudulent accounting to hide losses and increase revenues.
 After the fraud was uncovered, their stock plunged from $90 to $0.26.
 In the following months, fingers were pointed, but ultimately, the shareholders were the ones who suffered.

 What’s the lesson so far?
-Do your own due diligence.
-Large cap vs small cap.
-Every company out there can fraud the system, no matter how big they are.
+Do your due diligence—large cap vs small cap.
+No matter how big, every company out there can fraud the system.
 There’s always a smaller company in the same industry that can achieve great things in the future.